ricardo0115/cnn3d_tpms_csma2024/README.md

 ## Installation

-Is strongly recommended to install this project in a new conda environnement
+Is strongly recommended to install this project using a new conda environnement

 ```
 conda create -n cnn_3d python=3.11